Internet censorship circumvention: In response to persistent censorship

 Measures and estimates of circumvention tool adoption have varied widely.
 A 2010 study by Harvard University estimated that few users employ tools for censorship circumvention—likely less than 3% of users, even in countries that consistently implement widespread censorship.
 Other studies have reported substantially larger rates, but these have been disputed.

 In China, anecdotal reports suggest that adoption of circumvention tools is particularly high in certain communities, such as universities; a survey by the research institute Freedom House found that users generally did not find circumvention tools to be difficult to use.
 Market research firm GlobalWebIndex reported more than 35 million Twitter users and 63 million Facebook users in China (where both services are blocked).
 However, these estimates have been disputed; Facebook's advertising platform estimates 1 million users in China, and other reports of Twitter adoption estimate 10 million users.
 Other studies have found that efforts to block circumvention tools in China have reduced adoption of those tools; the Tor network previously had more than 30,000 users connecting from China, but as of 2014, the network had only about 3,000 Chinese users.

-An 2013 study of 1,175 Chinese Internet users found that participants primarily circumvented censorship to access search engines, social media platforms, and blocked news sources.
+A 2013 study of 1,175 Chinese Internet users found that participants primarily circumvented censorship to access search engines, social media platforms, and blocked news sources.
 The study reported that users tended to rely on services that were easy to use and economically costly for authorities to block.
 For example, the most widely used tool operated through Google’s cloud hosting infrastructure, which also supported a range of other services.
 A smaller subset of users, consisting mainly of journalists and activists, cited privacy as their primary motivation for using a tool.

 In Thailand, Internet censorship has occurred since 2002, through sporadic and inconsistent filtering.
 In a small-scale survey of 229 Thai Internet users, a research group at the University of Washington found that 63% of surveyed users attempted to use circumvention tools, and 90% were successful in using those tools.
 Users often made on-the-spot decisions about the use of circumvention tools on the basis of limited or unreliable information; these users had a variety of perceived threats, some more abstract and others based on personal experience.